bartoszpogoda/AirportSimulator/README.md

-# lotnisko
+# Airport Simulator
-projekt na studia

-That's just my project for studies
+That's just my project for IT studies.
+First time using github.